TULiberalArts/Political-Science/pages/undergradaute.md

 ### Admission into the Departmental Honors Program

 Eligible students will be contacted via email in the spring semester.
-Students who believe they are eligible for the program but who were not contacted are encouraged to contact the Political Science Honors Director.
-Political Science Honors Director: Prof. Heath Fogg Davis [hfd@temple.edu](mailto:hfd@temple.edu).
+Students who believe they are eligible for the program but who were not contacted are encouraged to contact the Political Science Honors Director,  Heath Fogg Davis [hfd@temple.edu](mailto:hfd@temple.edu).

 ### University Honors Program